pwrtelegram/pwrtelegram/README.md

 * With this API you can use usernames to interact even with normal users and you can get info about bots using their username (with the getChat method).

+* Do not send more than 50 different files (as in files with different sha256sums) without processing updates.
+Once reached this limit, files will not be sent if there's an unprocessed message from a user that isn't @pwrtelegramapi in front of the message queue (this limitation is only present if you use getupdates).

-* getUpdates and webhook requests.
+### getUpdates and webhook requests.

 The response of these requests will be passed trough a piece of code that will filter out messages from @pwrtelegramapi.

-* getFile requests.
+### getFile requests.

 getFile requests are intercepted and the file is downloaded using the PWRTelegram API.
 The PWRTelegram API will then return a [File](https://core.telegram.org/bots/API#file) object.